i96751414/script.flix.magneto/README.md

 ]
 ```

+In this specific case only a single mutate operation was required.
+However, if multiple are required for the same
+parameter, mutate can be defined as an array.

 ## Testing the provider

 The `provider_test.py` tool was created so developers can test their providers without having to run Kodi.
 In order to